 1. Donate, Donate, Donate!

-Most shelters run solely on generous donations from the public and the holiday season is an especially important time to donate, as many shelters see an increase in animal surrenders around the holidays.
-Any amount of money you can spare will help with the buying of food, medicine and other accommodations for the animals, but it’s not all about the cash!
+Most shelters run on generous donations from the public, and the holiday season is an especially important time to donate.
+Many shelters and rescues see an increase in animal surrenders around the holidays, and any amount of money you can spare will help with the buying of food, medicine, and other accommodations for the animals.
+However, it’s not all about the cash!
 If you’re feeling a little tight in the wallet, consider donating used toys, leashes, beds, blankets, or towels.
 Even empty peanut butter jars and old toilet paper rolls are appreciated.
-For a full list of donate-able items, check your local shelter’s online ‘wish list’ or stop on by and ask a caretaker.
+For a full list of items that can be donated, check your local shelter’s online ‘wish list’ or give them a call to ask what they’re most in need of.
 Even a small donation can have a big impact for an animal in need!

-2. Volunteer Everyone is busy around the holidays but if you find yourself with a little extra time on your hands, consider volunteering for your local animal shelter!
-Volunteers serve as the lifeblood for busy shelters who might not have the money or the means to accomplish every task that needs to get done.
+Everyone is busy around the holidays but if you find yourself with a little extra time on your hands, consider volunteering for your local animal shelter!
+Volunteers serve as the lifeblood for busy shelters who might not have the money or means to accomplish every task that needs to get done on a daily basis.
 Spend time walking some dogs outside or socializing with the cats.
 Ask if you can clean cages, give baths, or do laundry.
 If you have a special skill like carpentry or sewing, seek out ways this can benefit the shelter and then put your talent to the test.
 Even if you only have an hour or two to spare on the weekends or after work, any amount of time spent helping homeless pets is time well spent!

 3. Shop Smart

 Odds are that when you begin your holiday shopping you’re going to be doing a lot of it online.
-Luckily, there are ways that simply sitting down and doing this can help to benefit shelter pets!
+Luckily, there are ways that simply sitting down and opening your computer or phone can help to benefit shelter pets!
 Websites like smile.amazon.com will actually take a percentage of your purchase and donate it to a charity of your choice, many of which are animal related.
-Amazon Smile is exactly like the regular amazon.com in every way except that when you make your final purchase you can feel good in knowing that you’re helping homeless pets too.
-And all by just doing your regular holiday shopping!
+You can also choose to seek out local or small businesses which specifically make and sell items related to animals or animal care.
+Many online sellers on Etsy or Ebay will donate a portion of their sales to their local animal rescues or charities, especially around the holidays.
+Buying great gifts for your friends and family while also giving back to your community?
+It’s a win-win for all!

 4. Trade Gifts for Donations

 One big way you can make a difference for homeless pets this Christmas is to ask for donations to your local animal shelter in lieu of presents.
 Rather than unwrapping another pair of socks, consider asking your friends and family to donate the money they would have spent on you to an animal shelter or rescue in your name.
-Even if you only ask to replace one present per person you can make a big difference, especially if you have a large or extended family!
-Plus, you might just start a trend of holiday donation giving!
+Even if you only ask to replace one present per person you can make a big difference, especially if you have a large or extended family.
+Encourage others in your clan to do the same or, simply put, purchase the gift yourself!
+You might just start a trend of holiday donation giving!

 5. Consider Fostering

-Adopting a pet is an important and serious decision, one that takes time and commitment.
+Adopting a pet is an important and serious decision, one that takes time, commitment, and lots of consideration.
 However, if you’re not able to make that long-term commitment right now, consider something more temporary.
 Fostering an animal from a shelter or rescue is a very rewarding experience, especially around Christmas time.
-Shelters often see an increase in animal surrenders during the holidays and the more fosters they have to take a pet home for a time, the more space opens up for more pets to come in.
-Plus, it gives the animal you’re fostering the experience of being in a home and feeling that special bond of love and affection.
+Shelters often see an increase in animal surrenders during the holidays and the more fosters they have to take a pet home, the more space opens up for more pets to come in.
+Plus, it gives the animal you’re fostering the experience of being in a home and feeling that special bond of love and affection while they wait for their perfect family.
 What better way is there to help a homeless pet this season?

 6. Share the Love